SpaceVim/SpaceVim/docs/apis.md

 # SpaceVim public APIs:

 SpaceVim provide many public apis, you can use this apis in your plugins.
+SpaceVim api got inspired by [vital.vim](https://github.com/vim-jp/vital.vim)

 ## Usage